imi-bigpicture/wsidicom/README.md

 - Have a basic offset table (or optionally an extended offset table or no offset table).
 - Not be concatenated.

-The frames are copied as-is, i.e. without re-compression.
+By default frames are copied as-is, i.e. without re-compression.

 ```python
 with WsiDicom.open(path_to_folder) as slide: